dmerk2/Profeessional-REAME-Generator/Develop/README.md

 ## License
-This application is GNU General Public License v2.0 license.
+This application is GNU Affero General Public License v3.0 license.

 ## Contributing
  contributed to this project.